My Research and Images of the History of the Alamo

 Andrew: Do you know where to see Raba’s photos?
 I have not been unable to determine the photographer of my glass-plate negatives.
 Jan

-7. ANDY CREWS permalink
+7. ANDY CREWS Avatar

 I wonder if those are Ernst Raba glass plate negatives.
 I work for the San Antonio Public Library’s Texana/Genealogy Department and wonder if you ever found out who took them.